 The primary symptoms of fentanyl use and addiction include:

 The number of deaths caused by an overdose of fentanyl and other opioids has been increasing over the past three decades.
 It is possible to overdose on fentanyl alone, or when it is mixed with heroin or other opioids.
 Research has shown that fentanyl-laced heroin is up to 50 times more potent than regular heroin, making it extremely dangerous and a major cause of opioid-related deaths.

 Although a fentanyl overdose is potentially fatal, a drug called naloxone has been proven as an effective life-saving treatment if it is administered shortly after the overdose occurs.

-At Discovery Point, our medical staff is trained to know just what you need to get through this difficult stage of recovery, and we administer your medications accordingly.
+When withdrawal is this intense, you need medical assistance to deal with the pain and severity of the symptoms.
+At Discovery Point Retreat, our medical staff is trained to know just what you need to get through this difficult stage of recovery, and we administer your medications accordingly.
 You have our team’s full support around-the-clock to ensure your detox is as safe and comfortable as possible.
 Through constant monitoring and observation, we give the best opportunity to get through this first step of the rehab program successfully.